aryanndhir/aryanndhir/README.md

 - 👯 I’m looking to collaborate on Machine Learning applications

-- 🤔 I’m looking for full time Software Development internships for 2021
+- 🤔 I’m looking for full time SDE roles for 2022

 - 📫 How to reach me: https://www.linkedin.com/in/aryanndhir/